Trout Creek, Montana

 Trout Creek is a census-designated place (CDP) in Sanders County, Montana, United States.
 The population was 261 at the 2000 census.
-Trout Creek was proclaimed "Huckleberry Capital of Montana" by the state's legislature in 1981.
+Population increased to 277 per the United States Census [2020] Trout Creek was proclaimed "Huckleberry Capital of Montana" by the state's legislature in 1981.

 The post office opened in 1885.
 In 1910, the townsite was moved downstream to the opposite side of the creek.
 The town experienced an economic boost with construction of the Noxon Rapids Dam (1955–56).

 Geography

 Trout Creek is located at 47°49′51″N 115°35′39″W (47.830737, -115.594221).

 According to the United States Census Bureau, the CDP has a total area of 1.9 sqmi, all land.

 Climate

-This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes extremely cold) winters.
-According to the Köppen Climate Classification system, Trout Creek has a humid continental climate, abbreviated "Dfb" on climate maps.
+Trout Creek experiences large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes extremely cold) winters.

-Climate

 According to the Köppen Climate Classification system, Trout Creek has a warm-summer mediterranean continental climate, abbreviated "Dsb" on climate maps.
 The hottest temperature recorded in Trout Creek was 110 F on August 4, 1961, while the coldest temperature recorded was -40 F on December 30, 1968.